emard/ulx3s-bin/README.md

     DAC: L3210  OK  R3210  OK  V3210  OK
     BTN:___34__ SW:1234 LED:__5___1_

+Same content as printed on usbserial should also be shown on HDMI monitor.
 If above self test looks good, board is useable. upload pass-thru bitstream to FPGA config flash